 Welcome to my page.
 My name is Tracey and I am an experienced counsellor and member of the British Association of Counsellors and Psychotherapists (BACP).
-I am based in South Woodford and Dagenham.
+I am based in Dagenham and Buckhurst Hill.

 Do you constantly worry?
 Do you struggle to say no to things you just don't want to do through fear of upsetting a friend or family member?
 Do you feel like it is a daily struggle to be perfect, constantly striving for other peoples acceptance of you?
 All you need is a good night sleep, but your mind will not switch off? or maybe you feel like you are going mad.